BCDeshiG/NZP-Requiem-OLD/README.md

 * And the game is Lightweight.
 Yes, lightweight (Less than 512MB for me is lightweight).
 ** Not my words.
 * Also supports custom maps.

+## Requiem
+* An NZP mod (modception).
+* Fork of the NZP Reboot (technically).
+* Includes new perks and mapping features
+  * E.g. custom round transitions, change of starting weapon, buyable ending etc.
+* Brand new (but broken) menu!

 ## Installation
 * Navigate to pc/req/source